-At the height of his killing period, Jeffrey Dahmer would entice his victims back to his home with offers of drink and sexual favours.
+At the height of his killing period, Jeffrey Dahmer would entice his victims back to his home with offers of drink and sexual favors.

 As soon as his guest made to leave he would kill them, wanting to keep them with him.
 He had fantasies of a sexual nature which extended to his victims after they were dead.

 He would keep their bodies, mutilate them and engage in cannibalism.
-With body parts kept in all areas of his flat, gruesome polaroid’s of his victims in various poses and stages of dismemberment, these were murders that made headlines around the world.
-In A Father’s Story, Lionel Dahmer analyses his son’s childhood, his upbringing and the actions of himself and his wife in exploring the man Jeffrey Dahmer grew up to be.
+With body parts kept in all areas of his flat along with gruesome polaroids of his victims in various poses and stages of dismemberment, these were murders that made headlines around the world.
+In A Father’s Story, Lionel Dahmer analyses his son’s childhood, his upbringing, and the actions of himself and his wife in exploring the man Jeffrey Dahmer grew up to be.

-His behaviors and his interests, once thought to be the normal behaviours of a curious young boy become under suspicion.
+His behaviors and his interests once thought to be the normal behaviors of a curious young boy become under suspicion.
 They become questions; was his interest in bones and dead animals a sign?

 Lionel Dahmer openly discusses his troubled marriage to Jeffrey’s mother, how this turmoil probably distracted him from his son and while he could escape the atmosphere in the house through his work, his son had nowhere to go and was left alone to endure it.

 The book is split into two parts.
-Part I which focuses on childhood, teenage years and young adulthood and Part II which focuses on the aftermath of Jeffrey Dahmer’s crimes being discovered.
+Part I focuses on childhood, teenage years, and young adulthood, and Part II focuses on the aftermath of Jeffrey Dahmer’s crimes being discovered.

-Chapter Eight recounts the harrowing circumstances of Lionel Dahmer finding out his son had been arrested for murder and slowly as more details are revealed about the extent of his sons actions and crime, his reaction to this news.
-A rare and honest insight into a father discovering his son is not who he thought he was.
+Chapter Eight recounts the harrowing circumstances of Lionel Dahmer finding out his son had been arrested for murder and slowly as more details are revealed about the extent of his son’s actions and crimes, his reaction to this news.
+It is a rare and honest insight into a father discovering his son is not who he thought he was.

 When the news of a serial killer breaks, the focus is on the murderer and their victims but never on the family of the murderer.
-Never on a family who have not lost their loved one to murder but have lost their loved one in another way.
+Never on a family who has not lost their loved one to murder but has lost their loved one in another way.
 It is a different perspective and one that makes you think and reflect.

-This is a book that is deeply troubling and the sheer devastation and bewilderment of Lionel Dahmer jumps out of the pages.
-Equally A Father’s Story is an exploration of genetics, nurture and psychology in trying to find reasons for why a beloved son could become a serial murderer on the most horrific scale.
+This is a book that is deeply troubling and the sheer devastation and bewilderment of Lionel Dahmer jump out of the pages.
+Equally, A Father’s Story is an exploration of genetics, nurture, and psychology in trying to find reasons why a beloved son could become a serial murderer on the most horrific scale.
 It is a book you cannot read lightly and it is a book you are unlikely to ever forget.